EamonnCarson/cs184-GPU-accelerated-raytracing/docs/index.md

 Eric Zhou contributed the following:
 - Creating milestone video and final video.
-- Runnning benchmarks and compiling the deliverables.
+- Running benchmarks and compiling the deliverables.
 - Getting the program to compile on Windows.
 - Helping debug various issues encountered along the way